alex4108/scoreboard/README.md

 This will be a MERN stack application to track the score during a board game.

 This project is still in progress!
-Currently the API functionality seems good.
-I need to write the frontend component to finish this up.
+Please feel free to contribute!

 # Dev environemnt